National President Jacob Shadinger

 Each year, the National President creates a National Project and Theme in support of educational programs.
 Led by the National President and Senior National President, the National Officers, State Presidents, and National Chairmen promote the project and theme throughout the country.

-To learn more about Pets for Vets, please visit their website at https://petsforvets.com/
+To learn more about OSCAR MIKE please visit https://www.oscarmike.org/pages/foundation

 Past National Projects include patriotic efforts such as promoting bonds during World War I and donating an ambulance during World War II.
 More recent projects include protecting artifacts uncovered in Mount Vernon’s archaeological digs; providing an outdoor classroom at the Independence Park Institute in Philadelphia, PA; and contributing to The National World War II Museum for the acquisition of educational tools and resources for the Student/Teacher Resource Center.